-Here you will find how statistically the water is used in typical “western” households, how much of that is a pure waste, what are real needs.
+Here you will find how statistically the water is used in typical “western” households, how much of that is pure waste, and what are real needs.
 On the other side of the equation – you will find what sources of freshwater may be available at your location and eventually technically, legally and economically acceptable for harvesting.
 We will discuss rainwater harvesting, access to lakes, creeks, groundwater, springs, benefits of fog-catchers, and a last-resort solution: water-hauling services.
 Read More!

 Understandably, the container’s roof makes a natural choice for the rainwater catchment area.
 While not optimal (due to the lack of slop) they are available at almost no additional cost!
-Every catchment area (especially the flat one) will have a tendency to collect leaves, “flying” debris, organic matter (birds’ droppings, dead insects, pollen…), sediments and in presence of heavier industrial or agricultural pollution – some chemical contaminants.
-For practical reasons, all Rainwater Harvesting System should be equipped with pre-filters preventing leaves from clogging gutters and downspouts (as they may lead to overflows and the waste of precious water).
+Every catchment area (especially the flat one) will have a tendency to collect leaves, “flying” debris, organic matter (birds’ droppings, dead insects, pollen…), sediments, and in presence of heavier industrial or agricultural pollution – some chemical contaminants.
+For practical reasons, all Rainwater Harvesting Systems should be equipped with pre-filters preventing leaves from clogging gutters and downspouts (as they may lead to overflows and the waste of precious water).
 They should also eliminate chemically-contaminated water to prevent corrosion of the whole system.
-You will find detailed information about popular Leaf-Guards and Leaf-Shedding Rain Heads as well as First-Flush Diverters, their performance and limitation.
+You will find detailed information about popular Leaf-Guards and Leaf-Shedding Rain Heads as well as First-Flush Diverters, their performance, and their limitation.
 Read More!

 The quality of the stored rainwater depends on many factors.
-Many of them – like local air pollution (industrial and agricultural), the impact of Mother nature (tree leaves, birds’ droppings, insects, pollen, sand and organic sediments etc…) are clearly independent of us.
+Many of them – like local air pollution (industrial and agricultural), and the impact of Mother nature (tree leaves, birds’ droppings, insects, pollen, sand and organic sediments etc…) are clearly independent of us.
 Fortunately, we may still have an upper hand in the battle for high-quality (possibly drinking) water if our Rainwater Harvesting Systems is properly designed.
 Here you will find detailed info regarding pre-tank inlet mesh filters (basket-type, self-cleaning, Vortex, Horizontal….) as well as most critical fittings (quite inlets, pressure vents, overflow, de-sludging systems).
 Read More!